InfantEudora/win32_transparent/readme.md

 An application can perform multithread drawing by making different rendering contexts current to different threads, supplying each thread with its own rendering context and device context.

 https://www.shadertoy.com/view/ld2Gz3

+### Input
+Input can be fetched from the messages sent to a window, but this ties the input thread to a different thread than the render thread.